 Am, Dm, Em, G, C

-Am, Dm Em, G, and C are the final open chords that we introduce in our rhythm guitar course.
+Am, Dm Em, G, and C are the final open chords that we introduce.
 What makes these chords trickier than the previous ones is the fact that there are no common anchor fingers between these chords.
 This makes it a lot harder to perform your chord changes smoothly.
 Of course, there are some techniques like false anchor fingers or air changes that you can use to help you keep your chord changes smooth.
 These techniques are all covered within our rhythm guitar course, so feel free to check that out!

 An additional chord you can learn at this point is F/C.